junwatu/notification-roq/Notification.md

 You can find the full API doc of this mutation [here](https://mars-pp.roq-platform.com/docs/#mutation-notify)

 The API requires a `key` parameter that you need to configure in ROQ Console, see instructions [here]().
+There are two ways to notify users: with GraphQL query and Node.js SDK

-The notified users are defined in the recipients variable as shown below.
+The notified users are defined in the `recipients` property or variable as shown below:

 **GraphQL**